kogo59/The_Central_Caucasus_and_Bashan/chapters/05_Chapter.md

 ::: justified

 :::: fs-xs
-The Banks of the Kur — Troops on the March— A Romantic Valley — Delidschan — A Desolate Pass — The Gokcha Lake — Ararat — Erivan — The Kurds — The Valley of the Araxes — A Steppe Storm — A Dangerous Ford — Nakhitchevan — A Money Question — Djulfa — Charon’s Ferry and a Modern Cerberus — A Friend in Need — A Persian
+The Banks of the Kur — Troops on the March — A Romantic Valley — Delidschan — A Desolate Pass — The Gokcha Lake — Ararat — Erivan — The Kurds — The Valley of the Araxes — A Steppe Storm — A Dangerous Ford — Nakhitchevan — A Money Question — Djulfa — Charon’s Ferry and a Modern Cerberus — A Friend in Need — A Persian